CamiloMz/Notes/Django/02-create_an_app.md

     def index(request):
         return HttpResponse("Hello, world.
-You're at the polls index.")
+You're at the my app index.")
     ```

     To call the view, you need to map it to a URL, and for this you need a URLconf.